-The first potential milestone payment under the Pfizer agreement was \$35.0 million upon the initiation of dosing of the first patient in a Phase 3 trial of rivipansel by Pfizer.
-Under the collaboration, Pfizer made a \$15.0 million non-refundable milestone payment to us in May 2014, and the dosing of the first patient in the Phase 3 clinical trial will trigger the remaining \$20.0 million milestone payment to us.
-Although Pfizer has taken and is taking a number of steps to prepare for Phase 3 initiation, there can be no assurance that the conditions to its obligation to make the remaining \$20.0 million milestone payment to us under the agreement will be satisfied.
+The first potential milestone payment under the Pfizer agreement was \$35.0 million upon the initiation of dosing of the first patient in a Phase 3 clinical trial of rivipansel by Pfizer.
+Under the collaboration, Pfizer made a \$15.0 million non-refundable milestone payment to us in May 2014, which we recognized as revenue in May 2014, when earned, and the dosing of the first patient in the Phase 3 clinical trial in June 2015 triggered the remaining \$20.0 million milestone payment to us.
+We recorded the \$20.0 million milestone payment as revenue in June 2015.

 We have a research services agreement with the University of Basel, or the University, under which University personnel have performed research services for us on an as-requested basis since 2004.
 The agreement includes one-year research terms, and we have no affirmative obligation to purchase any minimum amount of services in any year beyond what we commit to at the beginning of each term, if any.
 For each of the research terms ended in February 2014 and 2015, we paid the University approximately \$200,000.
 As part of the original consideration for entering into this agreement, we granted to the University the right to receive payments from us under specified circumstances.
 If we receive any future milestone payments or royalties from Pfizer with respect to rivipansel, we have agreed to pay 10% of those amounts to the University.
+During the three months ended June 30, 2015, we recorded a \$2.0 million liability to the University based upon the \$20.0 million non-refundable milestone payment due from Pfizer upon dosing of the first patient in the Phase 3 clinical trial of rivipansel.
 As of December 31, 2014, we recorded a liability for the \$1.5 million payable to the University, which is equal to 10% of the \$15.0 million non-refundable milestone payment we received from Pfizer in May 2014.
 In February 2015, we paid the \$1.5 million accrued liability to the University.
-During the three months ended March 31, 2015, there were no additional milestone payments recorded in our statements of operations.